 This course will focus on enhancing analytical skills with an emphasis on NCLEX style testing and the ability to critically analyze patient care situations.

-Prerequisites: Successful completion of the nursing pre-requisites; Admission to the Nursing Major (BSN pre-licensure option); Successful completion of NURS 1101, NURS 3201, NURS 3202, NURS 3203, NURS 3204, NURS 3205, NURS 3309, NURS 3310, NURS 3311, NURS 3312, NURS 3411, NURS 3412, NURS 3413, NURS 4209, NURS 4210, NURS 4211, and NURS 4212 with a "C" letter grade or better.
-Co-requisites: Enrollment in NURS 4302, NURS 4402, and NURS 4514.
-Course is to be taken the semester the student is scheduled to graduate.
+Prerequisites: Successful completion of the nursing prerequisites; Admission to the Nursing Major; NURS 3413, NURS 4209, NURS 4210, NURS 4211, and NURS 4212 with a grade of "B" or higher.